binarii-amado/fbuilder/README.md

 # fbuilder

-Low-Code platform for building forms and business processes
+FWBuilder is a low-code platform for process management and workflow automation through forms.